darosh/px-stream/README.md

 ### Guide &mdash; Performance

-- Devices and assets are designed to be mostly lightweight and run at 60 to 120 FPS on MacBook M1 Pro.
+- Devices and assets are designed to be mostly lightweight and run at 60 to 120 FPS on a MacBook M1 Pro.
 - Power status, energy saving options and floating/fullscreen preview window status may affect real FPS.
-- Most of the processing is done with OpenGL on GPU so they should not affect Ableton CPU based sound processing.
+- Most of the processing is done with OpenGL on the GPU, so it should not affect Ableton's CPU-based sound processing.
-- Optimizing resources loaded from assets is recommended: smaller dimensions for images and smaller format (WEBP) and smaller dimensions and CPU friendly codec (HAP) for videos
+- Optimizing resources loaded from assets is recommended: smaller dimensions for images and smaller format (WEBP), and smaller dimensions and CPU-friendly codec (HAP) for videos
-- Some devices, especially the postprocessing ones like the [FX Pass](#fx-pass) is better to use only once &mdash; before the final output
+- Some devices, especially postprocessing ones like [FX Pass](#fx-pass), are better to use only once &mdash; before the final output
-- Some devices, especially [GEN Sketching](#gen-sketching) seems to have noticeably worse performance on Windows
+- Some devices, especially [GEN Sketching](#gen-sketching), seem to have noticeably worse performance on Windows

-✨ `TIP` To guess the impact of device on performance select 0 FPS in [PX World](#px-world) and turn on the `Show FPS` switch in extended (`[...]` button) [PX Mix View](#px-mix-view) device
+✨ `TIP` To guess the impact of a device on performance, select 0 FPS in [PX World](#px-world) and turn on the `Show FPS` switch in the extended (`[...]` button) [PX Mix View](#px-mix-view) device

-✨ `TIP` If you notice significant drop in performance, don't use the effect (or embrace the glitch goodness), or sample parts of the performance to the video &mdash; there is [PX Rec](#px-rec) recording device or instant video sampling hotkeys in [Mix View](#px-mix-view) device available.
+✨ `TIP` If you notice a significant drop in performance, don't use the effect (or embrace the glitch goodness), or sample parts of the performance to video &mdash; there is the [PX Rec](#px-rec) recording device or instant video sampling hotkeys in the [Mix View](#px-mix-view) device available.

 <br>